codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ## Export external link with `CF_OUTPUT_URL`

 Codefresh has native support to trigger child builds from parent builds, and navigate from the parent to the child build through the `codefresh-run` plugin ([link](https://codefresh.io/steps/step/codefresh-run)).

-By adding a step with an in-step link, you can navigate from the child build back to the parent build through the `CF_OUTPUT_URL` variable.
+You can also navigate from the child build back to the parent build through the `CF_OUTPUT_URL` variable.

-Since all the information can be inferred from the child-build itself, there's nothing to add or modify in the parent-build.
-Simply add a step to the child-build with an in-step link to the parent build.
+Simply add a step to the child build with an in-step link to the parent build.
+You don't need to modify the parent build.

-##### `cf_predecessor` annotation
+{{site.data.callout.callout_tip}}
+**TIP**
 Every build executed by a call to a `codefresh-run` plugin is enriched with a special annotation that precisely identifies its parent, the `cf_predecessor` annotation.
-You can get the ID of the parent-build by querying the value of this annotation in the child-build.
+You can get the ID of the parent build by querying the value of this annotation in the child build.
+{{site.data.callout.end}}

 ##### Add `CF_OUTPUT_URL` with `cf_export `
 Create a link to the parent-build using `cf_export` and `CF_OUTPUT_URL`.